 Well, the answer to this question depends on the languages a programmer has worked with.
-Basically, as per reviews, most programmers find it similar (not upto a large extent) to C. Many things in Julia are actually an advanced version of same.
-However, in a true sense everything in Julia is designed through its own.
+Basically, as per reviews, most programmers find it similar (not up to a large extent) to C. Many things in Julia are actually an advanced version of the same.
+However, in a true sense, everything in Julia is designed on its own.

 |→ Explore Julia Sample Resumes Download & Edit, Get Noticed by Top Employers!|